robmuth/ethereum-gas-eval/README.md

 ===================

 This package takes an address of a deployed smart contract, queries all transactions since its deployment, and sums up all gas costs.
-It uses [web3.js](https://github.com/ethereum/web3.js) for accessing the blockchain which leads to some performance issues.
+It uses [web3.js](https://github.com/ethereum/web3.js) for accessing the blockchain which leads to serious performance issues.
-Unfortunately, it's not possible to just get the transaction which deployed the contract by a standard command, so Web3 has to check all blocks for the deployment.
+Unfortunately, it's not possible to just get the transaction which deployed the contract by a single command, so it has to check all blocks for the deployment block for block.
 The same problem with finding transactions to the smart contract.
+For speeding analysis up you can specify the range of blocks.

+Another problem is that only smart contracts created by transcations with ```to = 0``` can be evaluated.
+It is also possible to create smart contracts in Ethereum with the EVM command ```CREATE2```, but finding such created smart contracts would need to execute and monitor all transaction commands.
+It's the same problem with internal smart contract transactions.

 ## Functions
 - ```getContractGasCosts = async (contractAddress, fromBlock = 0, toBlock = "latest")```